-looks very comfortable nowadays on the This Week sofa, though there was glee nationwide when he lost his seat in Parliament in 1997.
+looks very comfortable nowadays on the This Week sofa, though there was much glee nationwide when he lost his seat in Parliament in 1997.
 On 20 April 2009, Jonathan Bartley found him relaxed and expansive in his garden in the heart of London.

 Photography: Andrew Firth